That's What Good Football Looks Like

 Virginia Tech hasn't played good football in quite sometime.
 Even when the Hokies have won this season, it hasn't been pretty.

-Miami scored on its first five possessions, punted twice, and added salt to the wound with a late touchdown.
+Miami scored on its first five possessions, punted just twice, and added salt to the wound with a late touchdown.

 On the other side, the Hurricanes' defense lived by the bend-but-don't-break philosophy.
 Virginia Tech ran the ball effectively, particularly in the first half, but could not sustain drives.
-The Hokies were just 3-of-12 on third downs vs. the 'Canes.
+The Hokies were just 3 of 12 on third downs vs. the 'Canes.
 Kyron Drones was sacked four times and completed just 12 of his 21 pass attempts.

 The Hurricanes are not perfect, but they're a talented bunch that wins a lot of games.
 The chasm between the Hurricanes and the Hokies is not insigificant.